imcbrearty/GENIE/README.md

 Note that this is an early release of the code.
 Increased documentation, more thorough user testing, and pre-trained models will be forthcoming.

+The codes for GraphDD will also be supplied in the "Relocation" folder.

 ## Applying the model

 For now, the basic workflow is to (i). install dependencies in "install_dependencies.txt", (ii). run the "make_initial_files.py" script to initialize station, region, and velocity model files, (iii). run "assemble_network_data.py" for an input set of stations and spatial region, which sets up the directory and initilizes required variables, (iv). run "calculate_travel_times_3D_build_data.py" and "calculate_travel_times_3D_train_model.py" to compute the travel time grid of P and S phases over the region of interest, for a chosen velocity model, (v). run "train_GENIE_model.py" to train the GNN for the given application, and (vi). run "process_continuous_days.py" to compute predictions and build an earthquake catalog for a given set of input picks, and the current trained GNN and velocity model.